Menu

 Length-guard reround attempts When the hive converges but the result is over or under your length limit, Auto sends the document back to the Builder to trim or expand, then runs another round.
 This is how many times it will try before giving up and asking you.
 A clean in-range result stops the loop early.

-Reset Auto settings Restore every Auto Mode option above to its built-in default (Backup Builder: none · Never disable Builder: off · Failure-streak limit: 2 · Slow threshold: 3× / 2 rounds · Reround attempts: 2).
+Reset Auto settings Restore every Auto Mode option above to its built-in default (Failover Builder: none · Never disable Builder: off · Failure-streak limit: 2 · Slow threshold: 3× / 2 rounds · Reround attempts: 2).

 🔍 Vision / OCR